 Then check the result of Konstantin Kovshenin and Franz Josef Kaiser brainstorming.

-Resize images before upload manually
+Resize images before uploading manually